304 North Cardinal St.

-I am sure you are aware you could find a summer internship in China via LinkedIn.
+I am sure you are aware you could find a summer internship in China or other internships abroad via LinkedIn.
 A Summer Internship in China is surely the right approach to discovering China, a new business culture as well as improving your profile.
 We have already established that you should get a Linkedin profile because it has over 277 million members all over the world, has 77 percent of all jobs, and has become of prominent in China.
 An insightful Linkedin profile is especially important for Interns, new graduates, budding professionals, and those looking to change careers, as it can help you get found and contacted by the right people.
 However, in order to fully utilize the benefits of Linkedin, you need to start with a great profile!
 We outline the top 10 ways to build an all-star Linkedin profile.

 You might have an alias for all your other social media accounts, but Linkedin is the one account where you ought to use your real name as it appears on your ID.
 Not only will your Linkedin profile pop up in a search of your name (say, after a recruiter views your resume), but it will be difficult to explain why your name doesn’t match your ID when you’re hired on.